neishm/fstd2nc/README.md

   --missing-bottom-profile-level
                         Assume the bottom level of the profile data is missing.
-  --missing-top-profile-level
-                        ASsume the top level of the profile data is missing.
   --strict-vcoord-match
                         Require the IP1/IP2/IP3 parameters of the vertical coordinate to match the IG1/IG2/IG3 paramters of the